CityOfNewYork/growingupnyc/README.md

 - <kbd>/utilities</kbd>: Single-responsibility (or close to single responsibility) helper classes.
 If you've been wanting to use !important, here's your chance.

+#### Units

+Use `rem` or `em` for any values that should scale in proportion to the user's browser font size.
+Use `px` for any values that will remain consistent.
+Widths of layout containers should generally be given in percents so that they will scale with the user's screen width.

+#### Grid

+The layout is designed on a 12-column grid using [Neat](http://neat.bourbon.io/).

 ### Styleguide

 This project uses [SC5 Styleguide Generator](http://styleguide.sc5.io/) to generate a living styleguide.
 Style guide files are updated as part of the gulp watch and build tasks.
 You can view the styleguide at <kbd>/wp-content/themes/guny/assets/styleguide</kbd>.